chandrakalamg/Vs_Assessment/README.md

 This assessment consists of code written in Java and PHP for Palindrome and Divisibility checks.
 This Repository contains following files:

 1. Java Project - Assessment
-2. PHP files
+2. PHP files - IsMultiplier.PHP, paliandrome.PHP
-3. Test Cases
+3. Test Cases - Excel file

 Following are the steps to execute the functions